A repeating fast radio burst source in a globular cluster: Methods

-\subsection{Modelling of \gc}
+\subsubsection{Modelling of \gc}

 To estimate important physical properties of \gc, such as its stellar mass, metallicity, stellar population age and V-band extinction, we used the {\tt Prospector} code \citep{Leja2017,prospect2019} for stellar population inference.
-We modelled the SDSS photometry of \gc and fit a five-parameter `delayed-tau' model for the star formation rate $\mathrm{SFR}(t) \propto t\exp(-t /\tau)$, where $t$ is the time since the formation epoch of the galaxy, and $\tau$ is the characteristic decay time of the star-formation history of \gc \citep{simha2014,carnall2019ApJ}.
-The model and assumed prior of each free-parameter are discussed in Appendix \ref{apx:sed}.
-The best-fit spectral energy distribution (SED) profile of \gc is shown in Figure~\ref{fig:sed}. {\tt Prospector} also enables Markov Chain Monte Carlo (MCMC) sampling of the posterior to estimate uncertainty in the best-fit values of the physical properties of \gc, which are listed in Table~\ref{tab:gc-properties}.
-Using the following relation from \cite{bertelli1994}, [Fe/H] = 1.024 $\times$ log(Z/Z$_{\odot}$), we estimate the [Fe/H] of \gc = $-1.83^{+0.86}_{-0.87}$, which is in good agreement with the value estimated by \cite{perelmuter_1995_aj_110}.
+We modelled the SDSS photometry (Table~\ref{filter:maggies}, from the SDSS DR12 catalogue\citep{aaa2015}) of \gc and fit a five-parameter (Table~\ref{tab:sfhmodel}) `delayed-tau' model for the star formation rate $\mathrm{SFR}(t) \propto t\exp(-t /\tau)$, where $t$ is the time since the formation epoch of the galaxy, and $\tau$ is the characteristic decay time of the star-formation history of \gc \citep{simha2014,carnall2019ApJ}.
+As we are modelling a globular cluster, we did not include nebular line emission but only enabled a dust emission model\cite{draine2007} in our fitting.
+The best-fit spectral energy distribution (SED) profile of \gc is shown in Figure~\ref{fig:sed}. {\tt Prospector} also enables Markov Chain Monte Carlo (MCMC) sampling of the posterior to estimate uncertainty in the best-fit values of the physical properties of \gc.
+We show the corner plot of the MCMC-analysis in Figure~\ref{fig:mcmc} and list the results in Table~\ref{tab:gc-properties}.
+Using the relation\citep{bertelli1994}, [Fe/H] = 1.024 $\times$ log(Z/Z$_{\odot}$), we estimate the [Fe/H] of \gc = $-1.83^{+0.86}_{-0.87}$, which is in good agreement with earlier estimates\citep{ma_2007_pasp, perelmuter_1995_aj_110}.
 We can get an estimate of the velocity dispersion ($\sigma_{\rm r}$) of \gc using the virial theorem: $\sigma_{\rm r} \sim \sqrt{\rm{2GM/3R_{eff}}}$, where G is the gravitational constant.
 Using the M and R$_{\rm eff}$ values of \gc from Table~\ref{tab:gc-properties}, we estimate $\sigma_{\rm r} \sim 22\,\mathrm{km\,s^{-1}}$.
-Looking at the modelled physical properties, we conclude that \gc is an old ($\sim10$\,Gyr), metal-poor globular cluster.